open-neuromorphic/open-neuromorphic.github.io/content/post/framework-benchmarking/index.md

 ![Comparison of time taken for forward and backward passes in different frameworks, for 512 neurons.](framework-benchmarking-512.png)

 The figure shows average times across 100 runs for forward and backward passes in different frameworks.
 Standard deviations have been omitted because they are negligible.
-The input data has batch size of 10, 500 time steps and $n$ neurons.
+The input data has batch size of 10, 500 time steps and n neurons.
 The order of dimensions in the input tensor and how exactly it is fed to the respective models differs between libraries.
 Benchmarks are run on a RTX 2070 GPU with 8GB of memory.
 Overall, SpikingJelly is the fastest when using the CuPy backend.
 Those that use an implementation of EXODUS (Sinabs / Rockpool) or SLAYER (Lava DL) equally benefit from custom CUDA code and vectorization across the time dimension in both forward and backward passes.

 ![Comparison of time taken for forward and backward passes in different frameworks, for 4k neurons.](framework-benchmarking-4k.png)